Percent of TB Financing Expected from Domestic Sources

 Reporting Frequency

-This standard World Health Organization (WHO) indicator can also be calculated using the WHO database.
-The variable for the numerator is cf_tot_domestic (expected funding from domestic sources, including loans [US dollars]), and the denominator is cf_tot_sources (total expected funding from all sources [US dollars]).
+The WHO indicator for the numerator is rcvd_tot_domestic (funding received from domestic sources, including loans [US dollars]), and the denominator is rcvd_tot_sources (total funding received from all sources [US dollars]).

-According to the 2020 WHO Global TB Report, most of the USD$6.5 billion available in 2019 is from domestic sources (61% of the total).
+According to the 2022 WHO Global TB Report, most of the USD$5.4 billion available in 2021 is from domestic sources (79% of the total).
 However, the high volume of funding in the BRICS group of countries (Brazil, the Russian Federation, India, China, and South Africa) influences this figure.
 In other low- and middle-income countries, international donor funding remains crucial.
 This indicator is also a measure of a national government’s level of financial commitment to TB.

-Percentage of expected domestic financing for TB can be analyzed as a trend over time either on its own or against country and/or global targets, such as the total budget required to fund a national strategic plan.
-Indeed, a comparison between the total budget required (budget_tot) versus the amount expected (cf_tot_sources) will give a picture of the budget shortfall that the NTP will face, and therefore help in deciding domestic resource mobilization to meet those shortfalls.
+Percentage of received domestic financing for TB can be analyzed as a trend over time either on its own or against country and/or global targets, such as the total budget required to fund a NSP.
+Indeed, a comparison between the total budget required (budget_tot) versus the amount received (rcvd_tot_sources) will give a picture of the budget shortfall that the NTP faces, and therefore help in deciding domestic resource mobilization to meet those shortfalls.

-Further, budgeted or expected funds can be compared to funds received or disbursed to highlight gaps in utilization of domestic funding either within a given year or budget cycle, or as a trend over time.
-Thus, analyzing the general trend of funding received from domestic sources, including loans (US dollars) [rcvd_tot_domestic] as a percentage of expected funding from domestic sources, including loans (US dollars) [cf_tot_domestic] can help to understand the chronic deficiency the country is facing in fulfilling its budgetary commitment to NTP.
-This could be reviewed in the context of overall budget shortfall/over-budgeting by comparing total funding received for all budget line items (US dollars) [rcvd_tot] versus total budget required (US dollars) [budget_tot].
+Further, received funds can be compared to budgeted or expected funds to highlight gaps in utilization of domestic funding either within a given year or budget cycle, or as a trend over time.
+Thus, analyzing the general trend of funding received from domestic sources, including loans (U.S. dollars) [rcvd_tot_domestic] as a percentage of expected funding from domestic sources, including loans (U.S. dollars) [cf_tot_domestic] can help to understand the chronic deficiency the country is facing in fulfilling its budgetary commitment to NTP.
+This could be reviewed in the context of overall budget shortfall/over-budgeting by comparing total funding received for all budget line items (U.S. dollars) [rcvd_tot] versus total budget required (U.S. dollars) [budget_tot].

 There are no related indicators for this indicator.